 I used a mixture of dried and fresh herbs in this recipe.
 If using fresh herbs all the way, use twice as much when substituting for dried.

-- ⅓ c. of cold butter, cut into small pieces
+- 1/3 cup cold butter cut into small pieces

 - Heat the butter.
 Add the pork, sprinkle with salt and pepper.
 Cook over medium-high heat, turning once in a while, until lightly browned.